 On the Day of Your Test

-- For two hours prior to your test: Do not eat, drink or smoke.
+- For two hours prior to your test: Do not eat or drink.

 - Take your usual medications unless otherwise directed by your physician.
 Bring all of your medications with you in the original bottles.

 - Wear comfortable clothes and shoes that are suitable for walking on a treadmill.

 There are no restrictions after the treadmill stress test.

 - Check in with your Health Card at the Diagnostic Centre window on the first floor.
 Please arrive 15 minutes early.
 For more information, see Coming for a Diagnostic Test.

 - The treadmill stress test takes about 45 minutes to complete.